How to Keep Spiders Out of Your Bedroom

 This article was written and reviewed in line with our editorial policy.

-You may have everything in order for a great night’s sleep: a comfy bed, fresh sheets, a Feng Shui interior, etc. But, there’s one thing that’s out of your control and proving to be a bit of a pest – giant house spiders.
+You may have everything for a great night’s sleep: a comfy bed, fresh sheets, a Feng Shui interior – the list goes on.
+But there’s one thing that’s out of your control and proving to be a bit of a pest – giant house spiders.

-Particularly after wet, humid weather during the end of summer/beginning of autumn, you may find that these amorous arachnids will enter your home.
-Although UK spiders are relatively harmless (some can nip, but they’re not poisonous!), they can cause major discomfort and be a fear for many people.
+Particularly after wet, humid weather at the end of summer or the beginning of autumn, you may find that these amorous arachnids enter your home, either ready to lay their eggs or still looking for partners.
+Although UK spiders are relatively harmless, some can nip.
+But don’t worry, they’re not venomous.

 1. Plug-in spider repellents

-These plug-ins work with ultrasonic sounds – high-frequency noise that deters spiders and other insects but is silent to the human ear.
-Ultrasonic sound is thought to be discomforting for spiders and creepy crawlies, causing them to leave the room.
+Plug-ins work with ultrasonic waves, a high-frequency noise that deters spiders and other insects.
+They are silent to the human ear.
+Ultrasonic waves discomfort spiders and creepy crawlies, causing them to leave the room.

-Peppermint is said to be the most effective essential oil for deterring spiders.
-You can mix several drops of it with some water in a spray bottle and spritz it around the room.
+Peppermint is one of the most effective essential oils for deterring spiders.
+You can mix several drops of it with water in a spray bottle and spritz it around your room.
 Spiders don’t like the smell, so they’ll vacate and steer clear.
-There’s also a trick of using soaked peppermint tea bags in the corners of your bedroom – this one is probably not so good for those of you with carpeted floors.
+Another trick is to use soaked peppermint tea bags in the corners of your bedroom – this one is probably not so good for those of you with carpeted floors.

 3. Add cedar wood to your home

-It may surprise you that cedar is a very effective insect repellant.
-In fact, studies have shown that ants have been repelled by the compounds in this lumber and that ticks even died after exposure to higher doses!
-With its history of use in mothproof furniture, it makes sense that it would also act as a deterrent to arachnids, so consider picking up some of this multi-tasking wood if you’re sick of webs everywhere.
+It may surprise you that cedar is a very effective insect repellent.
+In fact, studies show that ants are repelled by the compounds in this lumber and that ticks die after exposure to higher doses.
+Given its history of use in mothproof furniture, it makes sense that it would also act as a deterrent to arachnids.
+So, consider picking up some of this multi-tasking wood if you’re tired of webs everywhere.

 4. Get a pet